MileHacker Logo

 Transportation and Travel Advisory

 • All day trips typically arrange private transportation with an experienced driver and often an armed security escort.
 This must arrange through a specific tour operator.
-Public transport is not an option for these excursions.
+Public transport is not an option for these outings.

-• Babylon: A full-day trip, including travel time, allows for exploration of the extensive site adequately.
+• Babylon: A full-day trip, covering travel time, allows for exploration of the extensive site adequately.
 Samarra: A full-day trip, possibly longer due to being culturally mindful and the distance involved.
 This trip demands thorough planning.

 Natural Escapes & 10.3 Cultural Excursions